 *Originally, the rules were suspended through May 15, 2020 but will remain suspended so long as Governor Parson has declared a state of emergency.

 The Governor’s office has also temporarily suspended Subsection 2 of Section 640.710, RSMo which, like 10 CSR 20-6.300(3)(B)1, sets buffer distances for CAFOs based on animal capacity.
 Unlike the rule suspensions listed above, there is no language in the suspension of this statute which specifies that it only applies to facilities with temporarily-elevated animal capacity, but rather that it applies to all “existing facilities”.
 The DNR reiterates that it “has not suspended environmental-protection requirements, including ‘no-discharge’ requirements, for any facility, and these suspensions will not allow new facilities to come online without observing the full requirements of the statute and rule” but now is certainly a crucial time to understand CAFO regulations and “watchdog “ their behavior to ensure that COVID-19 regulatory suspensions do not lead to increased environmental and public health hazards.
-MCE encourages Missourians to check our website for an upcoming advocacy toolkit, which will include resources for tracking, monitoring, reporting, and responding to any concerns observed around CAFOs or regarding DNR regulation during the declared state of emergency.
+MCE encourages Missourians to check out our CAFO Toolkit, which includes resources for tracking, monitoring, reporting, and responding to any concerns observed around CAFOs or regarding DNR regulation during the declared state of emergency.
 You may also report certain concerns directly to the DNR using their online environmental concern form.

 During the state of emergency, facilities in non-compliance or delayed compliance are expected to request enforcement discretion by emailing [email protected] with the following information:

 - the nature of the compliance issue, including the affected location(s);